jlei9099/chatterbox/README.md

 ## Getting Started
 (___TODO__: These instructions will get you a copy of the project up and running on your local machine for development and testing purposes_)
+First off, clone the repository onto your local machine.
+Since node modules are part of .gitignore, you would be to run "npm i" in the project directory to build all the dependencies.
+Run "npm start" in the current directory to bring up the localhost server.

 ## Requirements